DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Graduated Renderer
 ..................

-The |graduatedSymbol| :guilabel:`Graduated` renderer is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.
+The |graduatedSymbol| :guilabel:`Graduated` renderer represents features of a layer with a user-defined symbol whose color or size varies depending on a numeric range (a class) their attribute falls into.

-Like the Categorized Renderer, the Graduated Renderer allows you to define rotation and size scale from specified columns.

-Also, analogous to the Categorized Renderer, it allows you to select:

-* The value (using the fields listbox or the |expression|
-  :sup:`Set value expression` function)
-* The symbol (using the Symbol selector dialog)
-* The legend format and the precision
-* The method to use to change the symbol: color or size
+To create a graduated rendering for a layer:

+#.
+Set the :guilabel:`Value` of classification, i.e. the information you want to represent.
+   It can be an existing field or an :ref:`expression <vector_expressions>` you can type in the box or build using the associated |expression| button.
+   Using expressions for graduating avoids the need to create a field for symbology purposes only (eg, if your classification criteria are derived from one or more attributes).
+   It should return numeric values.
+#.
+Configure the rendering :ref:`Symbol <symbol-selector>`,
+   which will be used as base symbol for all the classes.
+#.
+Under :guilabel:`Legend format`, provide the template for the legend text
+   (in both :guilabel:`Layers` panel and print layout) associated with each classification.
+   Use ``%1`` and ``%2`` to respectively refer to the lower and upper bounds of the range.
+   The :guilabel:`Precision` defines the number of decimals and check |checkbox| :guilabel:`Trim` to remove trailing zeros.
+#.
+Indicate the :guilabel:`Method` of calculation for the symbol.
+   It can be based on:

-* The colors (using the color Ramp list) if the color method is selected
+   * the color using a :guilabel:`Color ramp`, i.e. the range of colors from which the color applied to each symbol is selected.
+     Besides the common options of the :ref:`color ramp widget <color_ramp_widget>`, you can apply a |unchecked| :guilabel:`Random Color Ramp` to the categories.
+     You can click the :guilabel:`Shuffle Random Colors` entry to regenerate a new set of random colors if you are not satisfied.
+     Available for all geometry types.
-* The size (using the size domain and its unit)
+   * the :guilabel:`Size` XXX and its unit
+     Available for point or line geometry types only.

+#.
+Click on the :guilabel:`Classify` button to create classes
+   from the distinct values of the provided field or expression.
+#. :guilabel:`Apply` the changes if the :ref:`live update <layer_styling_panel>` is not in use
+   and each feature on the map canvas will be rendered with the symbol of its class.

-Then you can use the Histogram tab which shows an interactive histogram of the values from the assigned field or expression.
+Then you can use the :guilabel:`Histogram` tab which shows an interactive histogram of the values from the assigned field or expression.
 Class breaks can be moved or added using the histogram widget.

 .. note::

-   You can use Statistical Summary panel to get more information on your vector layer.
-See :ref:`statistical_summary`.
+   You can use the :ref:`Statistical Summary <statistical_summary>` panel to get more information on your vector layer.

-Back to the Classes tab, you can specify the number of classes and also the mode for classifying features within the classes (using the Mode list).
+Back to the :guilabel:`Classes` tab, you can specify the number of classes and also the :guilabel:`Mode` for classifying features within the classes.
 The available modes are:

-* Equal Count (Quantile): each class will have the same number of elements (the idea of a boxplot).
+* Equal Count (Quantile): Given a number of :guilabel:`Classes`, sets classes limits so that they all have the same number of elements (the idea of a boxplot).
-* Equal Interval: each class will have the same size (e.g. with the values from 1 to 16 and four classes, each class will have a size of four).
+* Equal Interval: Given a number of :guilabel:`Classes`, sets classes limits so that they all have the same size (e.g. with the values from 1 to 20 and four classes, each class will have a size of five).

+  ..
+ADD DETAILS ON SYMMETRIC CLASSIFICATION!!!

+* Fixed Interval: Sets number of classes given an :guilabel:`Interval size` for each (e.g. with the values from 1 to 20 and an interval of four, five classes will be created).
-* Logarithmic scale: suitable for data with a wide range of values.
+* Logarithmic Scale: suitable for data with a wide range of values.
   Narrow classes for low values and wide classes for large values (e.g. for decimal numbers with range [0..100] and two classes, the first class will be from 0 to 10 and the second class from 10 to 100).